bobgonzalez/bash_scripts/README.md

 # bash_scripts
+## backup:
+* Tar
+* Compress
-backup: Tar's, compresses and encrypts files / folders.
+* Encrypts files / folders.

+## unpack:
+* Unencrypt
+* Uncompress
-unpack: Used to unencrypt, uncompress and untar files produced with backup.
+* Untar files produced with backup.

+## sshscp:
-sshscp: Fill in user and server then use to push files / folders to server.
+* Fill in user and server then use to push files / folders to server.

+## sshscp2:
-sshscp2: Fill in user and server then use to pull files / folders from server.
+* Fill in user and server then use to pull files / folders from server.

+## sp:
-sp: Runs aspell takes file as argument
+* Run aspell takes file as argument

+## ctset:
-ctset: Installs ctags and cscope, then builds cscope database for working directory then generates ctags.
+* Installs ctags and cscope
+* Builds cscope database for working directory
+* Generates ctags